ethanuppal/marlin/README.md

   tests *in* Verilog is really annoying.
 - **Use verilator harnesses**: You have to first run Verilator to get the right headers, recompile manually every time, deal with raw pointers and C++, etc.
-- **Use cocotb**: You have to use Makefiles, performance isn't the greatest, you get no LSP support, etc.
+- **Use cocotb**: You have to use Makefiles or write your own Python runner, performance isn't the greatest, you get no LSP support for ports, etc.

 The problem gets worse with custom HDLs, so they've come up with some creative
 solutions: